ilstam/FF-Multi-Converter/README.txt

 Optional dependencies
 ----------------------
 ffmpeg
-pythonmagick
+imagemagick
 unoconv

 The program does NOT require the optional dependencies to run.
-E.g. you can run the application even if you don't have PythonMagick installed, but you will be able to convert any other types except image files.
+E.g. you can run the application even if you don't have ImageMagick installed, but you will be able to convert any other types except image files.

 Installation